ksu-cs-textbooks/cis301/content/4-chapter/4_2-andRules.md

 ## AND elimination

-The idea of the AND elimination rules is that if we have a statement `p ⋀ q` as a fact, then we can separately claim both `p` and `q` as individual facts.
+The idea of the AND elimination rules is that if we have a proposition `p ⋀ q` as a fact, then we can separately claim both `p` and `q` as individual facts.
 After all, the only time `p ⋀ q` is true in a truth table is when both `p` and `q` are individually true.
 There are two AND elimination rules -- `∧e1` and `∧e2`. `∧e1` allows us to claim that the left (first) side of an AND statement is individually true, and `∧e2` allows us to do the same with the right (second) side.
 Here is the formalization of each rule:

 ```text
         P ∧ Q              P ∧ Q